 I fell in love with Skyr from the first spoon.
 It’s this type of food, that almost every visitor in the country likes.

 It’s Icelandic very thick and creamy yogurt.
 It’s so thick, that it looks more like cheese.
-Despite its richeness, it contains barely almost any fat.
-It has a slightly sour flavour, but the taste finishes with a hint of sweeteness.
+Despite its richness, it contains barely almost any fat.
+It has a slightly sour flavor, but the taste finishes with a hint of sweetness.

 It has been part of the local cuisine for over a thousand years.
-The most popular one is traditional, but it comes in many flavours.
-During our stay in Iceland it was my usual breakfast and I tried different flavour everyday – yummy!
+The most popular one is traditional, but it comes in many flavors.
+During our stay in Iceland, it was my usual breakfast and I tried a different flavor every day – yummy!

 Pylsur – Icelandic hot dog

-If you think that USA is the main country for hot dogs, think again.
+If you think that the USA is the main country for hot dogs, think again.
 This fast food gained a big popularity in Iceland and almost became one of the local dishes.
-Cheap and sold on every petrol station, it’s a best friend of a budget backpacker.
+Cheap and sold at every petrol station, it’s a best friend of a budget backpacker.

 We also got weird spinach pastry with it – I still don’t know how.